• Skip to primary navigation

 Sticky Wings

-Sticky Wings Notes:
+Sticky Chicken Drumsticks Notes:

 • You can use my Homemade Sticky Finger Sauce for so many things.
 Use it on all forms of chicken and pork, or even on tofu.
 You could make boneless chicken bites and serve it with rice.
 This sauce would be so good with rice!
 Think similar to Orange Chicken.